hexagonaljs/newsfeed/README.md

-hexagonal.js hello world example
+Newsfeed
 ====================

-This is the simplest possible hexagonaljs app.
+This is a simple newsfeed implementation that used the hexagonaljs approach.
-It shows all the basic concepts of a hexagonaljs architecture.
+This example is focused on showing real-time updates from the server.

 How to run it?
 --------------

 Just clone the repo and open index.html.
+Alternatively, see it at http://fast-shore-9907.herokuapp.com/

 How to work on it?
 ------------------